 8. Boosts Immunity

 Numerous animal studies have found basil leaf to have potent immunomodulatory effects.
-The extract also showed promise in improving immunity in bovine (related to cattle) models (11).
+The extract also showed promise in improving immunity in bovine (related to cattle) models.

-Basil is also found to treat a wide range of respiratory disorders – asthma being one of them.
+Basil was also found to treat a wide range of respiratory disorders – asthma being one of them.
 Others include bronchitis and lung infections, which are caused primarily because of a weakened immune system.
-Basil liquefies the phlegm and is effective in treating allergic bronchitis, asthma, and eosinophilic lung disease (12).
+Basil liquefies the phlegm and is effective in treating allergic bronchitis, asthma, and eosinophilic lung disease (14).

 Basil leaf extract can also be used to heal wounds quickly (in addition to cuts and burns).
-It can especially heal wounds post surgery and even protect them from any potential infection.
+It can especially heal wounds post surgery and also protect them from any potential infection.

 9. Protects Against Inflammation

-Basil leaves help fight inflammation, so much that they can even help relieve joint pains caused by inflammation.
+Basil leaves help fight inflammation and can even help relieve joint pains caused by inflammation.
 Basil achieves this, thanks to eucalyptol, one of its main ingredients.
-Eucalyptol reduces inflammation and the associated pain by enhancing blood circulation around the wounded area (13).
+Eucalyptol reduces inflammation and the associated pain by enhancing blood circulation around the wounded area (15).
 Basil also works as an analgesic and relieves pain.

 10. Protects Blood Vessels

 As it possesses antioxidant and anti-inflammatory properties, basil can help the muscles controlling blood vessel function to contract and relax.
-It also helps remove the plaque in blood vessels, protecting them from damage.
+It also helps remove the plaque in blood vessels, protecting them from damage (16).
 However, more research is required in this regard.

 11. Improves Oral Health

 Another study focuses on the antimicrobial activity of basil.
-The herb is found to offer preventive properties to patients with periodontal disease.
-The upside of the herb is that it doesn’t cause any undesirable effects – which otherwise happens with the use of OTC antibacterial agents (15).
+The herb was found to offer preventive properties to patients with periodontal disease.
+The upside of the herb is that it doesn’t cause any undesirable effects – which otherwise happens with the use of OTC antibacterial agents (18).